rueni/lth_gnr/README.md

 ## LTH Forum - Great Neighborhood Restaurants (GnR)

 A RESTful API built on Rails with a database of Great Neighborhood Restaurants off of the LTH Forum website.
-Currenlty, the GNR list is managed on the forum and it can be somewhat difficult to navigate the list.
+Currently, the GNR list is managed on the forum and it can be somewhat difficult to navigate the list.
 This API was created to better manage the data on the site and to allow developers to build out applications using the database of restaurants on the list.
-As a bonus feature, I added a random resaurant 'roulette' button on the home page.
+As a bonus feature, I added a random restaurant 'roulette' button on the home page.

 ### Technologies used
 * HTML5/CSS